northeast-kansas-library-system/koha1911training/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+..
+[TODO] Index.rst Link all main pages to this one

 =======================================
 Next Search Catalog Koha 19.11 Training
 =======================================